About Cyril Cherian

 Cyril Cherian is a Quantitative Research Analyst with significant expertise in the impact of inequality on educational attainment and employment.
 He contributes to a range of research and evaluation projects at RFA, including analyses of the impacts of college promise programs and outcomes-based funding policies, evaluations of afterschool programs in Philadelphia, and an analysis of the cost of education in multiple Pennsylvania school districts.
 He is committed to conducting mixed-methods research and other rigorous research methodologies to inform policy decisions.

-Prior to joining RFA, Cyril worked as a teaching assistant to Dr. Henry Levin where he developed a passion for conducting robust cost analysis, cost-effectiveness analysis and benefit-cost analysis.
-Cyril worked as an analyst at NYU’s Center for Technology and Economic development where he conducted research on the migration and employment patterns of immigrants in the UAE.
-He received his bachelor’s degree in Economics from New York University Abu Dhabi in 2015 and a master’s degree in Economics and Education from Teachers College, Columbia University in 2018.
-Cyril is fluent in five languages.
+Prior to joining RFA, Cherian worked as a teaching assistant to Dr. Henry Levin where he developed a passion for conducting robust cost analysis, cost-effectiveness analysis and benefit-cost analysis.
+Cherian worked as an analyst at NYU’s Center for Technology and Economic development where he conducted research on the migration and employment patterns of immigrants in the UAE.
+Cherian received his bachelor’s degree in Economics from New York University Abu Dhabi in 2015 and a master’s degree in Economics and Education from Teachers College, Columbia University in 2018.
+He is fluent in five languages.